Avenire/ninja-maxxphelper/README.md

     - [`considerG1DoubleXPGlitch=1` only] Player or party member killed NPC without beating them up first;
     - [`considerLevelZeroNPC=0`] Level 0 NPCs are ignored;

+In addition fail tracker will be displayed at the position of such NPC.

+### Future enhancements ideas
+- inverse mode for `considerG1DoubleXPGlitch` that is - warn player if they receive double XP and they don't want to

 # XP NPC Locator:
-Draws spheres (circles really) around all NPCs around the current zCWorld who hero can still beat up to squeeze more XP.
+Draws trackers at position of NPCs (of the currently loaded world) that hero can beat up to squeeze more XP.
 - Filters out NPCs with immortality flag set;
-- Takes `considerG1DoubleXPGlitch` into account (uses different color if NPC was/wasn't beaten up);
+- Takes `considerG1DoubleXPGlitch` into account (if NPC was beaten before, tracker will display an icon suggesting a ranged kill);
 - Takes `considerLevelZeroNPC` into account;

-     **Warning**: framerate will suffer greatly, rendering is hardly optimal.
-Flickering and visual glitches of the markers are to be expected (especially if there's still a lot of NPCs to beat).
+     **Warning**: framerate may suffer if enabled.
+Flickering and visual glitches of the trackers are possible.
+Was **not** tested with custom renderes like GD3D11 yet.

-     Usage: press a key configured by `toggleXPNPCLocatorKey` ini option (by default `V`) to toggle rendering on and off.
+     **Usage**: press a key configured by `toggleXPNPCLocatorKey` ini option (by default `V`) to toggle rendering on and off.

-    Nearby NPCs are prioritzed for display first and updated every frame.
-NPCs further away are **incrementally** tracked down and **should** eventually appear; If NPC was never encountered before, their spawn waypoint position is marked instead.
+### How it works
+You can read the source of `XP_NPC_LOCATOR.D` to understand this in detail.

+In short: nearby NPCs (whose AI is processed by game) are always updated & rendered on every frame.

+Inactive NPCs (whose AI is frozen) are **incrementally** processed (couple NPCs every frame)so it doesn't impact framerate too much.
+NPCs are divided into "buckets" based on their distance to the Hero.
+Only first few buckets (representing NPCs closest to the player) are rendered, other buckets are skipped.

+It would be possible to render all NPCs but this would likely lower framerate too much and cause significant visual clutter.
+The primary purpose of this feature is to show player if they forgot about a monster or two while clearing an area and, if so, point to the nearest one.
+Rendering everything, especially at the start of the game, makes very little sense.

+### Future enhancements ideas
+- render trackers for pickpocketable NPCs
+- toggle display ON only for NPCs in the line of sight

 # Gothic.ini options
 After installing, start the game to get the defaults set in Gothic.ini in `[MaxXPHelper-V1]` section.